 - Disconnect and remove the battery to keep it from draining.
 Place the battery on a trickletype charger.
 Or periodically drain the battery, using a small light bulb, and then recharge it with a low-volt charger.

 - Plug the tailpipe with a rag to prevent moist air from infiltrating into it.

 Park in the shade

 Of course, a garage is always the ideal place to park your car.
 But if one isn’t available, minimize interior damage from UV sunlight and heat by always trying to park your car in the shade.
 If no shade is available or if you find parking under a tree results in bird droppings, use a car shade to minimize the sun’s impact.
 As a bonus, you’ll have a cooler car to step into on hot sunny days.
 Car shades come in two basic types: those that you unfold and place on the front windshield and rear window, or pleated types that attach to the windshield posts (with adhesive), window frames (with Velcro), or the windows themselves (with suction cups).
-Make sure you never ever leave these items in your car.

 Clean the inside, too

 Vacuum and sponge your interior every time you wash your car.
 Dirt particles are abrasive, and spilled liquids, such as soda, can be corrosive.
 Vacuum your interior thoroughly with a powerful vacuum (small cordless models are generally too weak).
 Use the appropriate wand heads when vacuuming.
 The bare metal wand can mar and scratch surfaces.
 Sponge vinyl surfaces clean with a solution of mild detergent and water.